snmsaj/sahara/README.md

 #### Future changes
-In the near future, we plan to tinker with the cart functionality as well as add a Stripe component.
+In the near future, we plan to improve the cart functionality as well as add a Stripe component.